Get Schooled

 Scholarships

 Scholarships are sums of money awarded to students to help them pay for college.
 Scholarships are typically awarded to students by a college, company, or private organization/foundation.
 Different scholarships will have different eligibility requirements.
-Scholarships typically never need to be repaid.
+Scholarships typically do not need to be repaid.

 State-based financial aid